 Another great source to get insight into the typical salary increase when switching jobs in 2021 is the survey led by Willis Towers Watson Data Services.

 In the coming year, salary raises are on the horizon for job seekers, per its 2020 General Industry Salary Budget Survey.
 The survey depicts the short-term incentive awards based on employee’s performance can stay constant in 2021.
-Thus, performance-based wages will probably play a significant factor in increasing your salary when moving jobs.
+Thus, performance-based wages will probably play a significant factor in increasing your salary when moving jobs, which could answer your question of what salary increase is worth switching jobs.

-Moreover, if you’re a star employee of a company, be ready to receive an average pay hike of 4.7%.
+Moreover, if you’re a company star, be ready to receive an average pay hike of 4.7%.
 On the contrary, employees with average performance can only expect a 2.8% salary increase.

 US Compensation Planning